josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 ### AOT Support

-This package is AOT-friendly, and almost all of its features support both Mono AOT and Native AOT, including full AOT and the obsolete reflection-free mode.
+This package is AOT-friendly, all of its features support both Mono AOT and Native AOT, including full AOT and the obsolete reflection-free mode.

 The only features that require reflection are:

-* Retrieving references from multidimensional arrays when targeting .NET 5.0 or earlier.
 * Native AOT detection when targeting .NET 5.0 or earlier.
-* Handling managed buffers when targeting .NET 6.0 or earlier.

 Starting with .NET 7.0, the use of reflection can be completely avoided.

-**Note:** Retrieving references from multidimensional arrays of `unmanaged` elements does **not** rely on reflection, even when targeting .NET 5.0 or earlier.

 ---